Code-Institute-Submissions/Dizarimia-lanny70_NovResub/README.md

 ## 5 Bugs:
 The imagefiles are a bit too big.
+I couldnt get the tally counter to work, and my mentor was sick so I never got my last meeting and I didn't find anyone who could help me sadly.

 ## 6 Deployment:
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the main Branch Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.